gm-sb/chain-me-up/README.md

 We learned that the second constraint here was the more important constraint because the first constraint requires less operations than the second.

 We chose to use the 'recursively_embeds_many' relationship offered by Mongoid, because it allowed us to retrieve a branch and all of its child trees with one database query.
+The cost of this technical choice was that we had to write our own method to find a branch within a given tree, since only the root tree is stored as its own Mongoid document.

 ### Interactive tree visualization using D3.js

-We used D3.js to power the interactive visualization of a tree.
-While D3 provides some fundamental tools ot  for users to use, we built our our own 'drawTree' method which you
+We used D3.js to power the interactive visualization of a tree, and map the nodes of a tree to the text of a story.
+This was accomplished using our `drawTree` method which makes a JSON request from the server for content, and then draws a tree, containing all of its branches and text content.

 ### Login via Token